How do I get started with PayPal APIs and SDKs?

 If the request is received correctly, with no timeouts, you receive a response.
 Sometimes, though, this exchange fails; this is called a timeout.
 Timeouts can result when either the sending server or the receiving server encounters problems such as a power failure or code glitch.

-For PayPal, each API response will have an ACK, or acknowledgement of “Success” or “Failure.”
+For PayPal, each API response will have an ACK, or acknowledgment of “Success” or “Failure.”

 - If the ACK reports success, you get detailed information about your transaction.